-This report details how your water tested for safety and quality in 2020, and the measures we take every day to ensure it remains safe.
+This report details how your drinking water is tested for safety and quality in 2021, and the measures taken every day to ensure it remains safe.

 The Districts mission is to provide safe, clean and reliable drinking water.
 Please contact us if you have questions about any of the information in this report.
 Thank you for taking the time to learn more about your drinking water.